microsoft/CameraTraps/detection/README.md

+# Announcement

+At the core of our mission is the desire to create a harmonious space where conservation scientists from all over the globe can unite, share, and grow.
+We are expanding the CameraTraps repo to introduce PyTorch Wildlife, a Collaborative Deep Learning Framework for Conservation, where researchers can come together to share and use datasets and deep learning architectures for wildlife conservation.

+We've been inspired by the potential and capabilities of Megadetector, and we deeply value its contributions to the community. **As we forge ahead with PyTorch Wildlife, please know that we remain committed to supporting and maintaining Megadetector, ensuring its continued relevance and utility**.
+You can access our current version of PyTorch Wildlife [here!](https://github.com/microsoft/CameraTraps/tree/PytorchWildlife_Dev).

 # Overview

 This folder contains scripts and configuration files for training and evaluating [MegaDetector](https://github.com/ecologize/CameraTraps/blob/main/megadetector.md).
 If you are looking to <b>use</b> MegaDetector, you probably don't want to start with this page; instead, start with the [MegaDetector page](https://github.com/ecologize/CameraTraps/blob/main/megadetector.md).
 If you are looking to fine-tune MegaDetector on new data, you also don't want to start with this page; instead, start with the [YOLOv5 training guide](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data).